Closing the Gap between Single-User and Multi-User VoiceFilter-Lite: Experimental Setup

 \subsection{Training and evaluation data}

-All the VoiceFilter-Lite models in our experiments are trained on a combination of: (1) The LibriSpeech training set~\cite{panayotov2015librispeech}; and (2) a vendor-collected dataset of English speech queries.
-To generate the noisy inputs, we augment these training data with different noise sources (speech and non-speech) and with different room configurations ~\cite{lippmann1987multi, ko2017study, kim2017generation}, using a signal-to-noise ratio (SNR) drawn from a uniform distribution between $1$dB and $10$dB.
+All the VoiceFilter-Lite models in our experiments are trained on a combination of: (1) The LibriSpeech training set~\cite{panayotov2015librispeech}; and (2) a vendor-collected dataset of English speech queries with a grand total of 2,902,102 utterances from 18,851 unique speakers (see Table~\ref{tab:data}).
+To generate the noisy inputs, we augment these training utterances with different noise sources (speech and non-speech) and with different room configurations ~\cite{lippmann1987multi, ko2017study, kim2017generation}, using a signal-to-noise ratio (SNR) drawn from a uniform distribution between $1$dB and $10$dB.
 In the multi-user setup, each training utterance is attached with both the target speaker embedding, and randomly sampled speaker embeddings from other speakers.
 For example, for a 4-enrolled user model, we randomly sample 3 speaker embeddings from other speakers.
 And to ensure that we train on all possible speaker combinations (\emph{e.g.} 1, 2, and 3 enrolled users), we use a dropout probability of $25\%$ to randomly replace each non-target speaker embedding with an all-zero vector.

 For evaluation, we use a vendor-provided English speech query dataset.
 The enrollment list comprises 8,069 utterances from 1,434 speakers, while the test list comprises 194,890 utterances from 1,241 speakers.
+Each speaker verification task is evaluated on 193k positive trials and 200k negative trials based on the enrollment and test sets.
 The interfering speech are drawn from a separate English dev-set consisting of 220,092 utterances from 958 speakers.
+More details on each subset of the training and evaluation data are provided in Table~\ref{tab:data}.
 During evaluation, we apply different noise sources and room configurations to the data.
 We use ``Clean" to denote the original non-noisified data, although they could be quite noisy already.
 The non-speech noise source consists of ambient noises recorded in cafes, vehicles, and quiet environments, as well as audio clips of music and sound effects downloaded from Getty Images~\cite{getty}.
 The speech noise source is a distinct development set without overlapping speakers from the testing set.
 We evaluate on reverberating room conditions, which consists of 3 million convolutional room impulse responses generated by a room simulator~\cite{kim2017generation} with three SNR values: $-5$dB, $0$dB, and $5$dB.